rse/vdon-call/README.md

   participating in a room where the user can only see its own camera and shared content preview and the return feed of the production (here a multiview from vMix).
-  You can also attach the following optional parameters to the URL:
+  You can also attach the following optional parameters to the URL (concatenate multiple ones with "&"):
     - `vdon=<key>:<val>,...` (apply arbitrary VDO.Ninja options)
     - `version=<id>` (force use of a particular VDO.Ninja version: `v20`, `v21`, `alpha`, `beta`, etc)
     - `quality=high` (use 30/30 FPS and 3/3 Mbps instead of 24/6 FPS and 2/2 Mbps for camera/screen)